JogoShugh/CoderDojoPonceSprings.TicTacToe/exercises.md

 Next, do this:

-* Write down what comes to your mind, in plain English phrases or sentences. **It's important that you try this on your own first, because we'll be referring to your notes later when you build the game.**
+* Write down what comes to your mind, in plain English phrases or sentences.
+You can write on paper, or you can type it into the text box below. **It's important that you try this on your own first, because we'll be referring to your notes later when you build the game.**
 * Once you've done this, then compare your answers to what I came up with below.
 Your answers may differ.
 They are probably no worse or better than my own, but if you had any difficulty then my answers can help you.

 My thoughts: